'Only travel if necessary': CalMac warning after island ferry breakdown

 The fire brigade is understood to have been called to monitor the situation, as smoke was seen to have come from the vessel.

-The service between Sconser and Raasay has been suspended since around noon on Thursday.
+The service between Sconser and Raasay has been suspended since around noon on Thursday while a charter vessel has been supporting passengers and a relief ferry is being deployed.

-It is believed the breakdown left about 40 visitors stranded on Raasay.
-The breakdown also hit locals who had travelled to Skye on shopping trips.

 It is understood that boats were picking up customers on either side of the crossing while the service has been suspended.